Whether you’re a new business owner or you’ve been in business for many years, you know that making money in your business is key to your success.

 - Financial strategy (how you will get paid/how your business will make money, how you will keep up cash flow in your business etc)

-- Organizational and business development strategy (choosing systems and processes to run your business, hiring decisions, customer service policies, education etc)
+- Organizational and business development strategy (how to choose systems and processes to run your business, hiring decisions, customer service policies, education etc)

 These are examples of some strategies you should have in your business.
 If you are running your business without a strategy, or if you are using a scattershot strategy, it’s time to change that.